Etiennette/Etiennette/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I am a computer engineer, livecoder and glitchartist Technology lover and passionate about creative code
-- 🔭 I am currently working on my personal projects
+🔭 I am currently working on my personal projects
-- 🌱 I am currently learning about animation everything related to glitch art
-- 👯 I am looking to collaborate in open source code, and creative code
+🌱 I am currently learning about animation everything related to glitch art 👯 I am looking to collaborate on open source code and creative code.
-- 🤔 I am looking for help with some previous knowledge and new learnings
+🤔 I am looking for help with some previous knowledge and new learnings.
-- 💬 Ask me about what you like, if I don't know I'll tell you
-- 📫 How to contact me: via fb, or instagram my nickname is Etiennette Victory
-- 😄 Pronouns: I don't remember any
+💬 Ask me what you like, if I don't know I'll tell you 📫 How to contact me: via fb or instagram my nickname is Etiennette Victory 😄 Pronouns: I don't remember any
-- ⚡ Fun fact: The beauty that can be created with a computer is wonderful
+⚡ Fun fact: the beauty that can be created with a computer is wonderful